Unity-Technologies/com.unity.probuilder/probuilder2.0/Assets/ProCore/ProBuilder/README.md

 To upgrade a Unity project with ProBuilder 2.9.8 or later, follow these instructions.

-1. Open the project in Unity 2018.1 or later
+1. Open the project in Unity 2018.1 or later.
-2. Edit the **manifest.json** as described above
+2. Install ProBuilder as described aboved.
 3. Follow the **Convert to Package Manager** utility instructions.

 If the **Convert to Package Manager** utility does not automatically open, you can manually start the process by opening `Tools > ProBuilder > Repair > Convert to Package Manager`.